Floor Trim - The Ultimate Guide

 Wood filler or new pieces can be used to make minor repairs and help prevent damage with regular cleaning and maintenance.
 Reduce air humidity and avoid standing water on the floor to prevent moisture damage.
 Your floor trim can last for years and provide a polished and professional finish to your flooring project with proper care and maintenance.

-If you are located in the Chicagoland area and are in the market for flooring, contact Simple Flooring to ensure a professional flooring installation.
+If you are looking for flooring stores chicago, contact Simple Flooring and ensure a professional flooring installation.